Cantaloupe strike of 1928: Strike

-Aftermath of Strike
+Aftermath

 The strike had revived anti-Mexican immigration fervor.
 Efforts to pass an immigration bill that would put a quota on the number of Mexican immigrants allowed into the United States, were revitalized in Congress.
-The quota for Mexicans, “would permit entry of approximately 12,000 the first year, 7000 the second year, and 2900 a year thereafter...in the case of Canada...[the bill] would permit 60,000 immigrants a year without any sliding scale or other restrictions”.
+The quota for Mexicans, "would permit entry of approximately 12,000 the first year, 7000 the second year, and 2900 a year thereafter...in the case of Canada...[the bill] would permit 60,000 immigrants a year without any sliding scale or other restrictions".
 The Mexican produce laborers would soon have to deal with job competition, as well as anti-immigration policies.
-The dawn of the Great Depression, “created a disastrous drop in wage rates and caused the introduction of hundreds of thousands of Anglo workers into the field-labor market”.
+The dawn of the Great Depression, "created a disastrous drop in wage rates and caused the introduction of hundreds of thousands of Anglo workers into the field-labor market".
 Anti-immigration policy and job competition culminated in the Mexican Repatriation, where hundreds of thousands of American citizens of Mexican descent and Mexican immigrants were forcefully and unconstitutionally deported to Mexico.
-Despite, the tragedy that befell many of these workers, many scholars suggest that the spontaneous actions of these cantaloupe pickers helped spur other agricultural strikes in California in the 1930s.
+Despite the tragedy that befell many of these workers, many scholars suggest that the spontaneous actions of these cantaloupe pickers helped spur other agricultural strikes in California in the 1930s.
+This isn't the only instance of a culture related strike, others include The Denalo Grape Strike, Salinas Lettuce strike of 1934, Citrus Strike of 1936 and the Salad Bowl strike.